SIZING SOLUTION RECOVERY

 The wastewater containing indigo is characterized by a moderate amount of chemical oxygen demand (COD), pH, suspended solids, dissolved solids and a dark blue color, due to the presence of the dye not fixed to the fiber during the dyeing process.

-JIUWU HI-TECH utilizes the unique integrated membrane systems to recover the insoluble indigo dye, the production of a secondary commercial product from the waste stream through a by-product synergy process offers an attractive alternative to discharging the untreated effluent into municipal treatment plants or the environment.
+utilizes the unique integrated membrane systems for dye wastewater treatment, which recover the insoluble indigo dye, the production of a secondary commercial product from the waste stream through a by-product synergy process offers an attractive alternative to discharging the untreated effluent into municipal treatment plants or the environment.

 Washing is a finishing process applied to fibres, yarns, and fabrics.

 Washing is normally carried out in hot water (40-100°C) in the presence of wetting agent and detergent.
 The detergent emulsifies the mineral oils and disperses the undissolved pigments.
 The choice of the surfactants may vary also depending on the type of fibre.
 Mixtures of anionic and non-ionic surfactants are commonly used.
 An important factor in the selection of a surfactant is its effectiveness in strongly alkaline conditions.

 Washing effluents are mainly composed of soap, grease, synthetic detergents, detergents and a small amount of bacteria, coliform bacteria, viruses, and other harmful substances, has become an important source of water pollution.